AliceEHZz/COMM-DOC-md-user-doc/docs/index.md

 👋 Welcome to this documentation on [DDL](DDL.md), [DQL](DQL.md), and [DML](DML.md) - three essential components of the Structured Query Language (SQL) language that are used to manage [relational databases](glossary.md).
 By reading this document, you will gain an understanding of the basics of SQL syntax that are common to all relational databases, and learn how to perform common operations on a database using SQL.
 So, let's dive into the world of SQL!

-> **SQL** is a standard language for storing, manipulating and retrieving data in databases.
-Apart from querying data, the language serves several other purposes on database management operation, such as creating, modifying, and removing records or [database objects](glossary.md), defining relationships between objects and setting constraints.
+> **SQL** is a standard language for storing, manipulating, and retrieving data in databases.
+Apart from querying data, the language serves several other purposes in database management operations, such as creating, modifying, and removing records or [database objects](glossary.md), defining relationships between objects, and setting constraints.
 >
 > Therefore, the language is multi-functional, enabling developers to carry out various data manipulation and management tasks within a database.
 >